RTEMS/rtems-docs/c-user/message/directives.md

 {c:macro}`RTEMS_INVALID_SIZE`
 : The maximum message size in the configuration was zero.

+{c:macro}`RTEMS_INVALID_SIZE`
+: In multiprocessing configurations, the maximum message size in the configuration exceeded the maximum message size supported by the {term}`MPCI`.

 {c:macro}`RTEMS_TOO_MANY`
 : There was no inactive message queue object available to construct a message